And More Insights From the Executive Summit at Fusion 2022

 On the institutional side, Dr. Gervan Fearon, president of George Brown College, suggested that institutions should also continuously evaluate the return on investment of any partnership and ensure that there is always value to a partnership.

 At the end of a fantastic day of learning and discussion, one thing was clear: The changes that have long been forecast have arrived.
 The age of the lifelong learner is here.
-Institutions and industries need to consider how they will serve people living, working, learning and thriving for a century-and-a-half life span, and creating accessible systems for the ageless learner is essential to ensuring people stay
+Institutions and industries need to consider how they will serve people living, working, learning and thriving for a century-and-a-half life span.
+Creating accessible systems for the ageless learner is essential to ensuring people stay able to work as long as they need to support their longer lifespan.

 As Chief Strategy Officer, Jeremy is directly responsible for corporate strategy development, intellectual property strategy, mergers and acquisitions, and government relations at Desire2Learn.
 With a strong commitment to client success and a desire to constantly evolve the state-of-the-art, Jeremy joined the Desire2Learn team when the company was founded and continues to take a leadership role in driving the organization’s success within the online education industry.
 Prior to joining Desire2Learn, Jeremy came from a strong technical and business background involving work with numerous high-tech companies throughout North America.
 Specifically, he has been actively involved with eLearning and technology companies for over fifteen years.
 Jeremy participates in a number of boards and committees, including serving as Chair of the Economic Development Advisory Board for the City of Kitchener and as an elected board member for the IMS Global Learning Consortium – a global technology standards body.
 Jeremy graduated from the University of Waterloo with an Honours Bachelor of Mathematics (Computer Science), specializing in Information Systems.
 He also earned a Master of Science in Management from Wilfrid Laurier University.